Paul Dittel: Biography

 In 1943, Dittel succeeded Franz Six as chief of the Reich Security Main Office (SS-Reichssicherheitshauptamt; RSHA) department, Amt VII, the "written records" section which had responsibility for ideological research.
 In this role his activities soon came to focus on the topic of Freemasonry and he was involved in the looting of collections, devoted to this topic.
 Dittel oversaw the publication of a number of anti-Masonic books from the collection of material that he had gathered as well as the establishment of a Masonic Library.
 He was also responsible for the development of a special collection of books on occult topics such as theosophy and astrology, a project that had been devised by Ernst Kaltenbrunner and in which SS chief Heinrich Himmler took a keen interest.

 Dittel was imprisoned after World War II.
-Following his release he moved to Mönchengladbach where he was employed as a clerk until at least 1973.
+Following his release in 1948, he moved to Mönchengladbach where he was employed as a clerk until at least 1973.

+Legacy

+Dittel was one of a number of residents of 72, Pfalzburger Strasse in Wilmersdorf, Berlin—where his neighbours included a Jewish family and a man from Togo— featured in the fifth series of the BBC Television history series, A House Through Time.